Roblox LSP is Lua Language Server for Roblox forked from sumneko’s Lua language server.

 You can disable the diagnostics you don’t want.

-You can also add “–ignore” at the end of the line and the diagnostics will not show up.
+You can also add “–ignore” at the end of a line and the diagnostics in that line will not show up.

 Support for some Third-Party Libraries!

 To use it, set the type (Not necessary anymore).

 Roact to your Roact module.

 It adds the following types: